AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/optimizing-your-sql-queries.md

 Using `EXISTS` versus `IN` depends on the type of results that you are trying to return.
 If you are only interested in a single value, use the `EXISTS` clause instead of `IN`. `IN` is used with lists of comma-separated values, which increases the computational cost of the query.

-When `IN` queries are run, the system must first process the subquery (the `IN` statement), then the entire query based on the relationship specified in the `IN` statement. `EXISTS` is far more efficient because the query does not have to be run through multiple times - a true/false value is returned while checking the relationship specified in the query.
+When `IN` queries are run, the system must first process the subquery (the `IN` statement), then the entire query based on the relationship specified in the `IN` statement.
+The `EXISTS` query is far more efficient because the query does not have to be run multiple times - a true/false value is returned while checking the relationship specified in the query.

 To put it simply: the system does not have to process as much when using `EXISTS`.